japila-books/apache-spark-internals/docs/memory/StorageMemoryPool.md

 ====
 `acquireMemory` is used when:

-* `StaticMemoryManager` is requested to link:StaticMemoryManager.adoc#acquireUnrollMemory[acquireUnrollMemory] and link:StaticMemoryManager.adoc#acquireStorageMemory[acquireStorageMemory]
+* `StaticMemoryManager` is requested to StaticMemoryManager.md#acquireUnrollMemory[acquireUnrollMemory] and StaticMemoryManager.md#acquireStorageMemory[acquireStorageMemory]

-* `UnifiedMemoryManager` is requested to link:UnifiedMemoryManager.adoc#acquireStorageMemory[acquireStorageMemory]
+* `UnifiedMemoryManager` is requested to UnifiedMemoryManager.md#acquireStorageMemory[acquireStorageMemory]
 ====

 == [[freeSpaceToShrinkPool]] `freeSpaceToShrinkPool` Method